foldright/auto-pipeline/README.md

 - `AbstractConfigSourceHandlerContext`
 - `DefaultConfigSourceHandlerContext`

-### 2. implementing your handler for pipeline
+### 3. Implement Handlers

-we can implement `MapConfigSourceHandler` and `SystemConfigSourceHandler` (they are all in the [ConfigSource handler example](auto-pipeline-examples/src/main/java/com/foldright/examples/config/handler)):
+We can implement handlers to add functionality to our pipeline:

 ```java
 public class MapConfigSourceHandler implements ConfigSourceHandler {